antronerds/r2-tutorials/docs/Using_Datasets.md

 	[**Figure 4: Advanced selection panel**](_static/images/UsingDatasets_AdvancedSelectionPanelInR2.png)

-3. Click on the tekst 'neuroblastoma' in the third column of the dataset containing 88 samples.
+3. Click on the text 'neuroblastoma' in the third column of the dataset containing 88 samples.
 A detailed info box is displayed below the table that contains additional dataset information from the R2 database.
-When the dataset is publicly available, clicking on the GEO ID link redirects to the GEO repository database where RAW data files are available.
+When the dataset is publicly available, clicking on the resource link, such as the GEO ID or the TCGA ID, redirects to the GEO repository database where RAW data files are available.
 A Pubmed link is listed in case the dataset is linked to a publication listed in PubMed.